inconceivableza/Toast/README.md

 The following changes have been made from the [Source theme](https://github.com/TryGhost/Source/):

+## Technical

+* Browser Javascript plugins are loaded through yarn, and packaged automatically.
+  This should make adding new dependencies and keeping them up to date easier...

 ## Styling

 * *Tag Styling*: tags are styled with a light instead of font, in lowercase.
 All tags are shown on posts, not just the primary tag.